Business Setup in UAE Free Zones

 - Form for Starting a Business (which we will provide)

-Please note that based on the proposed new company’s business activity, some Free Zones may require a detailed business plan.
+Please note that based on the proposed new company’s business activity, some Business Setup in UAE Free Zones may require a detailed business plan.
 DAMAAR provides a number of templates to help you out.

 After establishing a legal presence in a Free Zone, the company will need to lease space or property and get an operational license from the FZA.
 Different licenses are required for different sorts of free zones.
 Companies having trade and industrial licenses can only operate within the Free Zone or outside of it.
 A UAE official agent is required to sell products in the UAE, as well as the formation of a joint venture.